PotatoGan/ProteinGeneration-GeneralizedDiffusion/README.md

 This repository contains the code for the paper "Protein A-like Peptide Generation Based on a Generalized Diffusion Model".
 The core functionality is implemented in a Jupyter Notebook (`GDM.ipynb`).

-## Overview

-This project focuses on generating Protein A-like peptides through a generalized diffusion model.
-Diffusion models generate high-quality sequences by iteratively denoising random inputs, and this implementation is tailored to peptide sequence generation, providing a straightforward workflow for training and inference.

 ## Requirements

 Install the required dependencies to run the code: